 - Carefully pull the outlet out of the junction box it is secured in.

 - You will see terminals on the back or sides of the receptacle.
 The brass or black screw is the hot wire, and the silver or white is the neutral.
 You will also see a copper wire, which is the ground.

 - Once you determine which wires are hot, neutral, and ground, begin detaching the wires one at a time.

 - Attach those wires to the new outlet in their corresponding positions.
 (Since the power is off, you can remove one and then replace it on the new outlet as you work, so you do not get confused.)

 - Once all wires are attached to the new receptacle correctly, wrap a 2- to 3-inch piece of electrical tape around the part where the wires connect to the terminals.
 Two layers of tape are fine.
 Pay attention to cover the brass screws well.
-Doing this will help protect the wires and serves as an extra safety measure.
+Doing this will help protect the wires, and it will also serve as an extra safety measure.
 This can prevent short circuits if anyone ever jams things into the outlet the wrong way.

 - Return the outlet to the wall and attach back to the junction box with the securing screws.

 - At this point, you should turn the power on and test the outlet.
 If the power comes on when plugging your appliance in, congrats!
 You did a great job!
 If it does not, turn off the power again and repeat steps 1–11.

 - Once everything is working as it should, replace the outlet cover and you're done!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.